Sorry, this course is currently unavailable. Please use the course enquiry form to be kept informed of future runs of this course.

 Dr Sofia Pascu, University of Bath

 The Postgraduate Certificate in Nanotechnology begins in October and runs for nine months.
 Students take three online nanotechnology modules.
-At the end of the third module, students are required to attend a residential weekend in nano-scale materials characterisation based in Oxford.
-This takes place in early July at the University of Oxford's Begbroke Science Park on 4-5 July 2015.
+At the end of the third module, students are required to attend a residential weekend in nanoscale materials characterisation based in Oxford.
+This takes place at the University of Oxford's Begbroke Science Park on 4-5 July 2015.

 The content of each module contains up-to-the-minute thinking and reflects the University of Oxford's world-leading research in nanotechnology.
 Each module has a different focus: